 TIP: Rate your business’s readiness with the American Red Cross’ free Ready Rating tool at: http://www.readyrating.org.

 Here are a few steps to get your emergency businesses preparedness plan started:

-- Make a building evacuation plan.
-Schedule regular times throughout the year to practice.
+- Make a building evacuation plan and schedule regular times throughout the year to practice.

 - Identify evacuation routes from the office.

-- Plan how to support our employees if they cannot go home.
+- Plan how to support employees if they cannot go home.